ipa320/jenkins_setup/README_DETAILED.md

 ####Build Jobs
 * **Priority-Build Job**<br/>
     The *Priority-Build Job* is the first real job in every pipeline.
-    First of all it gets the corresponding `chroot` tarball for the environment to test the repository for from the tarball server.
+    First of all it gets the corresponding `chroot` tarball depending on the environment to build the repository for.
     After entering the `chroot` the actual build process starts.
     * Clone the lastest version of the repository
     * Calculate its dependencies and install them
-    * `make` the  repository and its dependencies
+    * `make` the  repository and its dependencies.<br/>
     At the end the `chroot` gets closed, archived in the tarball and uploaded to the tarball server.

 * **Regular-Build Job**<br/>
-    This job does the same as the *Priority-Build Job* but for more environments.
+    This job does the same as the *Priority-Build Job* but for further environments.

 * **Downstream-Build Job**<br/>
-    In contrast to the two previous build jobs the *Downstream-Build Job* builds the all ROS-packages that depend directly on the configured repository.
+    In contrast to the two previous build jobs the *Downstream-Build Job* builds all the ROS-packages that depend directly on the configured repository.

 ####Test Jobs
 The following jobs run the tests given in the repository.